What Does It Mean To Be Falling In And Out Of Love?

 Love is one of the most complex and poorly understood emotions for all that it is been talked and written about throughout history.
+What does love feel like?
 It can feel so baffling, crazy-making, euphoric, and contradictory at the same time, and it certainly does not help that we are all inundated with images in the media of what the perfect relationship looks like -- especially when it does not necessarily match up with our real life experiences.

 We are taught that love is supposed to be everlasting and anything but capricious, but some people may experience the feeling of falling in and out of love with a partner over time, which is an experience that could make absolutely anyone feel unstable and uncertain.
 Understanding how men fall in love, as well as how women fall in love, can help you determine your own feelings around this topic too.

 In this post, we will look at what happens when you are falling in love or, alternatively, falling out of love.

 Falling in love is ineffable – it is hard to explain exactly why or how anyone does it at all, and attempts to describe it in concrete terms often fall short.